evnix/etzel-site/content/home.md

 Etzel is built for Robust messaging between applications.
 It has built-in support for load-balancing and fault tolerance.

+- Build distributed applications that scale right from the start
+- Build applications that have no single point of failure
+- Decouple your program into components written in languages best suited for the task

 ### Example:

 Let us define some workload i.e. to send emails using PHP(client)